-1 - Find one or two example projects that are of a similar type to yours, for examples if you are doing phone app, complete something similar, if you are making a game, find a similar resource.
+Find one or two example projects that are of a similar type to yours, for examples if you are doing phone app, complete something similar, if you are making a game, find a similar resource.
 This will help with the design and development sections of the NEA.
+Add these to your NEA doc to share with me.